Çayönü: Archaeology

 An analysis of blood found at the site suggested that human sacrifice occurred there.

 Two stelae similar to the T-shapes stelae of Gobekli Tepe and Karahan Tepe were discovered in the "terrazzo floor" (layer II) at Çayönü Tepe.
 They are thought to have been symbolic images of men of gods.
 One of the two stelae had a human face in flat relief carved on it.
 These findings suggest stela worship, a form of cult which was prevalent in the Pre-Pottery Neolithic B period, and remained widespread in the Near-East until the 1st millennium BC.

+In 2026, archaeologists excavating Çayönü, uncovered a specialised copper and malachite production workshop dating to approximately 6900–6800 BCE.
+The roughly 5 m² structure contained raw, partially processed, and worked malachite, together with copper beads and other copper objects, as well as a stone-paved working surface surrounded by postholes that may have supported a roof or canopy.
+The concentration of materials representing different stages of processing indicates that copper-related production was carried out at the site rather than the area serving only as a discard location.
+The discovery provides evidence for specialised craft production and the organisation of early metalworking communities during the Neolithic period.